 | |

-The issue: Since SSH was already enabled on the hosts (a non-default setting), I needed to include --ssh along with --advertise-tags when updating configuration.
+Since SSH was already enabled on the hosts (a non-default setting), I needed to include --ssh along with --advertise-tags when updating configuration.

 The fix: Updated the Ansible tasks to always include --ssh when running tailscale up with tags: